sravyasirapu/user-directory-dashboard/README.md

 npm run dev
 ```

-👉 The application will be available at: http://localhost:5173
+👉 The application will be available at : http://localhost:5173

 ---

 ## 📡 API Endpoint